zzx360/remnawave-telegram-sub-mini-app/README.md

 ## Features

-- View subscriptions under your Telegram profile
+- View your subscriptions in the mini app
 - Multi-language support (English, Russian)

 ## Environment Variables